Operation Deep Freeze: Operation Deep Freeze I

 The ships of the task force were supplemented by a specially trained Navy Construction Battalion, formed at the Naval Construction Battalion Center at Davisville, Rhode Island and several aircraft.

-On 31 October 1956, Admiral Dufek and others successfully landed an R4D Skytrain (Douglas DC-3) aircraft at the South Pole, as part of the expeditions mounted for the IGY.
-This was the first aircraft to land at the South Pole and the first time that Americans had set foot on the South Pole.
+On October 31, 1956, at 8:34 p.m. local time, the first aircraft ever to touch down at the South Pole skied to a halt atop the Antarctic ice sheet at 90 degrees South latitude.
+The U.S. Navy R4D was piloted by Lieutenant Commander (LCDR) Conrad C. "Gus" Shinn USN and included officer Frederick Ferrara.
+Immediately after the plane halted--with engines running to avoid a freeze-up (a practice still followed to this day)--U.S. Navy Adm.
+George J. Dufek., commander of Operation Deep Freeze, stepped out onto the ice, along with pilot Douglas Cordiner, to plant the Flag of the United States at the Pole.
+They were the first to stand there since Briton Robert Scott did more than 40 years before.
+Norwegian Roald Amundsen had beaten Scott in his race to the Pole.
+Amundsen's party survived the 800-mile return trip, Scott's did not.
+This flight was one part of the expeditions mounted for the IGY.
+This was not only the first aircraft to land at the South Pole, it was also the first time that Americans had ever set foot on the South Pole.
 The aircraft was named Que Sera, Sera after a popular song and is now on display at the Naval Aviation Museum in Pensacola, Florida.
 This marked the beginning of the establishment of the first permanent base, by airlift, at the South Pole (today known as the Amundsen–Scott South Pole Station) to support the International Geophysical Year.
 It was commissioned on January 1, 1957.
+The mission's second base, Byrd Station, was a (former) research station in West Antarctica established by the US Navy for Operation Deep Freeze II during the International Geophysical Year.

 The original station ("Old Byrd") lasted about four years before it began to collapse under the snow.
 Construction of a second underground station in a nearby location began in 1960, and it was used until 1972.
-The station was then converted into a summer-only field camp until it was abandoned in 2004–05.
-The mission's second base, Byrd Station, was a (former) research station in West Antarctica established by the US Navy for Operation Deep Freeze II during the International Geophysical Year.
+The station was then converted into a summer-only field camp and was abandoned in 2004–05.
 The United States Antarctic Program airfield, built to service Operation Deep Freeze (first mission) was later named Williams Field or Willy Field.